Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Modify the batched spans flush interval

-When the instrumented application is generating a large number of spans and jaeger-agent/jaeger-collector is close to the application, the networking overhead might be low, justifying a higher number of flush operations.
+When the instrumented application is generating a large number of spans and jaeger-collector is close to the application, the networking overhead might be low, justifying a higher number of flush operations.
 When the HttpSender is being used and the jaeger-collector is not close enough to the application, the networking overhead might be too high so that a higher value for this property makes sense.

 Collector settings